 What is sugar vodka?

-Sugar vodka is vodka made from cane sugar.
+Sugar vodka is vodka made from sugar cane.
 More technically, sugar vodka is a method of creating a neutral spirit (vodka is classified as a neutral spirit) made from the fermentation of cane sugar, water and yeast.
 That fermented liquid is then distilled to an extremely high alcohol level (approximately 95% alcohol by volume or “ABV”).
-Sometimes referred to as rectified spirit or ethyl alcohol, it is a product that is legally classified as colorless, odorless and tasteless.
+Sometimes referred to as neutral spirit, rectified spirit or ethyl alcohol, it is a product that is legally classified as colorless, odorless and tasteless.